Marsh-James/KMeansClustering/README.md

 # KMeansClustering
 A C++ implementation of the 'K Means Clustering' algorithm, developed in Visual Studio Community 2017.
 The code is used to demonstrate the simplicity of the K means (LLoyd's Algorithm).
+Please take note that this project is still being built and therefore might lack some functionality.

 ## Getting Started